DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 ---
 # Integrating TestCafe with Azure DevOps

-This topic describes how to integrate TestCafe tests into an [Azure DevOps Server](https://azure.microsoft.com/en-us/services/devops/server/) and [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) project's build process.
+This topic describes how to integrate TestCafe tests into an [Azure DevOps Server](https://azure.microsoft.com/en-us/services/devops/server/) and an [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) project's build process.

 ## Step 1 - Add TestCafe Dependency to the Project